 ‘TradingCapacity’ is set to “A”.
 The Standing Instructions must have a value, which is added to the output CpMLDocument during enrichment.

 ‘TradingCapacity’ is set to “P”.
-The field is populated in the output CpMLDopcument using the value of ‘CounterpartyID’.
+The field is populated in the output CpMLDocument using the value of ‘CounterpartyID’.

 Sometimes, only complete sections can be enriched.
 In these cases, either the input CpMLDocument must contain all fields that are mandatory for the output CpMLDocument, or the whole section must be missing from the input CpMLDocument and is generated automatically.
 Such sections are clearly marked in the following tables.